z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_06_SomeDetails.md

 The default heap size on Spectrum programs is set to -1, which is a special value which says "use all the memory above the program's BBS section and the below the stack for heap."
-This is frequently the best option since it allows the program to malloc as much memory as possible as it needs it.
-The problem is that the heap memory is formatted for allocation with malloc():
+This is frequently the best option since it allows the program to malloc as much memory as it needs it.
+The problem is that the heap memory is pre-formatted for allocation with malloc():

 ```
 |             |